 This unit can be left in Standby mode when not in use and will draw <1W in this state.
-To turn the unit off, switch off at the rear panel.
-If you do not intend to use this unit for a long period of time, unplug it from the mains socket.
+To turn the unit off, unplug it from the mains socket.

 Overloading

 Do not overload wall outlets or extension cords as this can result in a risk of fire or electric shock.
 Overloaded AC outlets, extension cords, frayed power cords, damaged or cracked wire insulation and broken plugs are dangerous.
 They may result in a shock or fire hazard.